Life Insurance With High Blood Pressure With the Lowest Rates in [2023]

 We work with over 40 companies and know from experience that these six carriers are applicant-friendly to people with hypertension.

-The question of whether you can get life insurance with high blood pressure always comes up, and the answer is usually yes, as long as your pressure readings are stable and within the recommended limits.
-You can apply and be approved for life insurance with excellent rates even though you use blood pressure medication daily.
+The question of whether you can get life insurance with elevated blood pressure always comes up, and the answer isBest Life Insurance for High Blood Pressure usually yes, as long as your pressure readings are stable and within the recommended limits.

-Can High Blood Pressure Affect Your Rates?
+Can High Blood Pressure Affect My Rates?

-The short answer is yes, it does.
-All life insurance companies pay special attention to high blood pressure, also known as Hypertension.
 The carriers look for regular blood pressure readings that are stable and do not excessively fluctuate from day to day.

-Best Types of Life Insurance With High Blood Pressure
+Best Types of Life Insurance With Hypertension

-Term Insurance (temporary):
+*Term Insurance – (Temporary Coverage)

-Universal Life (permanent):
+*Universal Life – (Permanent Coverage)

 The second type of life insurance with high blood pressure would be the permanent life insurance plan designs such as universal and whole life.
 Universal life insurance will last the entire lifetime of the individual covered under the policy.
 It costs about 3-4 times as much as a term, but it can be bundled with a term to create an excellent life insurance portfolio.